MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-site-recovery-capacity-planning.md

 |16                       |32 MB/s         |4096     |                                   |

 > [!NOTE]
-> 8KB are the smallest block size of data Azure Site Recovery supports.
-Any changes lower than 8KB will be treated as 8KB.
+> 8Kb are the smallest block size of data Azure Site Recovery supports.
+Any changes lower than 8Kb will be treated as 8Kb.

 To test further, we generated a consistent type of workload.
-For example, consistent storage changes in blocks of 8 KB that total up to 1 MB/s per disk.
+For example, consistent storage changes in blocks of 8 Kb that total up to 1 MB/s per disk.
 This scenario isn't likely in a real workload, given changes would happen at various times of the day, or in spikes of various sizes.

 To replicate these random patterns, we've also tested scenarios with: